Like the Roman god Janus, the end of financial year is when we both look back and look forward.

 Looking forward to next year

 The best combination for looking to the future is the classic 3-way forecast.
-Use the Spreadsheet Profit and Loss (the Spreadsheet Variance with Last Year Forecast template is best).
-Start from Report Date +1 and use actuals up to Report Date to get a comparison to the year just finished), the Balance Sheet Forecast and the Cashflow Forecast.
-This will give you a complete picture of your expectations for the next year.
+Use the P & L vs Last Year Actual/Forecast .
+Assuming you have your Report Month set to the last month of the financial year, start from Report Date +1 and use Actuals up to Report Date to get a comparison to the year just finished), Add in a Balance Sheet Forecast and the Cashflow Forecast to give you a complete picture of your expectations for the next year.

 Put it all in a Bundle